 Derrybeg Farm operates under the model of community-supported agriculture (CSA).
-In CSA there is a direct relationship between the farmers and those who consume the food produced.
+In CSA there is a direct relationship between the farmers and those who consume the food produced (CSA Ireland) (International CSA Network).
 The farmers work the land and the consumers become members of the farm, committing to pay in advance a certain amount of money, for an agreed period of time.
-The members’ money provides a modest income for the farmers and covers the day-to-day running costs of the farm.
-In return, the members receive food, usually a box of vegetables per week, sometimes with eggs and meat, depending on the type of farming carried out.
+The members’ money provides a modest income for the farmer and covers the day-to-day running costs of the farm.
+In return, the members receive a box of seasonal vegetables each week during our nine month season.

-The support community is made up of people living within ten miles of the farm, people who commit to the farm aims.
+The support community is made up of people living within approximately ten kilometres of the farm; people who commit to the farm aims.
 The community organises activities to provide enjoyment and understanding of food and farming for its members, and to develop their connection to the life of the earth and their sense of responsibility to and involvement in the farm enterprise.

 How we started

 We started in September 2012 with the vision of creating a community supported agriculture scheme for the local community from the ground up using the resources of the members.
 We thought this would be a positive move toward creating a sustainable food system in Ireland as organic systems such as CSA find it difficult to start up in Ireland, often because of land access issues.
 We figured if we can find a way to do it, maybe others will too.

 Pilot project at Aranbeag Farm

 To begin getting our heads around the CSA system we started a pilot project at founding farmer Nathan’s home, Aranbeag farm, for three members.
 From this we learned much about the logistics of growing, harvesting and distributing food.